 Hi.
 I’m Simon.

-A Guide to Copenhagen.
+This is a Guide to Copenhagen.

-This is my take on how you should spend your time in Copenhagen.
+It is my take on how you should spend your time in Copenhagen.

 – everything in Google Maps.